 - 1. Inspect the propeller system blades and spinner for any nicks, cracks, or chips. - 2.
 Inspect each aluminum blade ferrule and blade intersection (located at the root end of blade where the silicone sealant is visible) for movement and/or signs of chafing.
 There should be no movement between aluminum ferrule and blade.
-Notify Whirl Wind Propellers immediately if movement is detected. - 3.
+Notify WhirlWind Propellers immediately if movement is detected. - 3.
 Gently shake each propeller blade to feel for blade movement in the hub.
 Blade shake movement is allowed up to 1/8 inch, measured from the tip.
 Radial play of up to 2 degrees is acceptable.
-If the check shows values above these tolerances, contact Whirl Wind Propellers immediately.
+If the check shows values above these tolerances, contact WhirlWind Propellers immediately.
 Movement is only allowed between the aluminum blade ferrule and the propeller hub, not as described in item #2 above. - 4.
 Inspect the nickel leading edge erosion shield.
 The nickel erosion shield should not be loose or have any cracks.
 Small paint cracks parallel to and along the edge of the shield where the nickel and paint meet are acceptable.

 - 5. Check spinner dome and the aft and forward bulkheads for cracks of any kind or looseness. - 6.
 No grease or oil leaks should be detected.
-NOTE: A small amount of grease leakage may occur in new propellers (first 2 to 5 hours) or in hot climates with high RPM conditions. - 7.
+NOTE: Grease streaking on blade may accrue in new propellers and at high RPM in hot climates. - 7.
 Before every flight the prop-control should be cycled at least twice to circulate the engine oil.
 In cruise flight any number of RPM settings are possible within engine and propeller limitations.
 The RPM restrictions from the engine and propeller manufacturers must be strictly observed.

-NOTE: Your Whirl Wind Propeller System has been statically balanced at the factory.
+NOTE: Your WhirlWind propeller system has been statically balanced at the factory.
 However, it is recommended to have the engine/propeller dynamically balanced before the first flight.

 Repeat the same inspection after balancing as for first run-up.
-All engine RPM and power settings limitations must be followed when operating the Whirl Wind 300 Series propeller.
-Refer to your Whirl Wind propeller data sheet for propeller operation limitations.
+All engine RPM and power settings limitations must be followed when operating the WhirlWind 330 Series propeller.
+Refer to your WhirlWind propeller data sheet for propeller operation limitations.